tomasiser/tomasiser/README.md

-Hello, 👋

-I am a Ph.D. student at [Computer Graphics Group](https://cgg.mff.cuni.cz) under the supervision of [Alexander Wilkie](https://cgg.mff.cuni.cz/~wilkie/), formerly [Jaroslav Křivánek](http://cgg.mff.cuni.cz/~jaroslav/).
+Hello, 👋 I am a postdoctoral researcher and teacher at [Computer Graphics Group](https://cgg.mff.cuni.cz) at [Charles University](https://cuni.cz/UKEN-1.html) and a co-founder of [Additive Appearance](https://appearan.cz/).

-My research focuses on **visual computing**, which is a computer science field encompassing real-time and offline computer graphics, image processing, appearance fabrication, 3D printing, and more.